Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Shear-shape coordinates are a homeomorphism

 Mirzakhani observed (see \cite[Remark p.
 33]{MirzEQ}) that for a maximal lamination $\mu$, the dilation ray $t\mapsto X_\mu^t$ corresponds to the stretch path directed by $\mu$ defined by Thurston in \cite[Section 4]{Th_stretch}.
 Very roughly, stretch paths are obtained by gluing together certain expanding self-homeomorphisms of the ideal triangles comprising $X\setminus \mu$ along the leaves of $\mu$.

 \begin{lemma}[Proposition 2.2 of \cite{Th_stretch}] Let $P_n$ be a regular ideal hyperbolic $n$-gon.
 For any $K\ge1$, there is a $K$-Lipschitz self-homeomorphism $P_n\to P_n$ that maps each side to itself and expands arclength along the boundary by a constant factor of $K$. \end{lemma} \begin{proof} The orthogeodesic foliation $\cO(P_n)$ is measure equivalent to a partial foliation by horocycles centered at the spikes of $P_n$.
-The desired $K$-Lipschitz homeomorphism $P_n\to P_n$ is constructed by fixing the central horocyclic $n$-gon and mapping each horocyclic arc at distance $s$ from the central region to the horocyclic arc at distance $Ks$ in the same spike linearly so that the length of each horocycle shrinks by a factor of $K\inverse$. \end{proof}
+The desired $K$-Lipschitz homeomorphism $P_n\to P_n$ is constructed by fixing the central horocyclic $n$-gon and mapping each horocyclic arc at distance $s$ from the central region to the horocyclic arc at distance $Ks$ in the same spike. \end{proof}

 Any partition $\sing = (\kappa_1, ..., \kappa_n)$ of $4g-4$ determines a regular locus $\PT_g^{\text{reg}}(\sing)$ of pairs $(X,\lambda)$, where the complement of $\lambda$ in $X$ is a union of regular ideal $(\kappa_i+2)$-gons.
 Then $\PoM_g^{\text{reg}}(\sing)$ is the moduli space of pairs where $\ell_X(\lambda)=1$.